DLii-Technologies/discord-commander/README.md

 });
 ```

-If we now run `!mycommand` in a Discord text channel that the bot can access, we'll get `My command has been executed!` in our console!
+If we now send `!mycommand` in a Discord text channel that the bot can access, we'll get `My command has been executed!` in our console!

 ## Command Registration